solarslurpi/GrowBuddies/docs/snifferbuddy.md

 - adafruit_scd4x.mpy
 ### 8. Plug In Your SnifferBuddy
 At this point, we're hoping everything "just works"!
 Plug in your SnifferBuddy to a 5V USB port.
 If SnifferBuddy is working, there will be entries in the MQTT broker.
+## Accuracy - SCD4x
+Section 1 of the [SCD4x datasheet](https://sensirion.com/media/documents/48C4B7FB/6426E14D/CD_DS_SCD40_SCD41_Datasheet_D1_052023.pdf) describes the lower and upper bounds that a CO2, relative humidity, or temperature reading will range based on the SCD4x's accuracy.
+A python program, `calculate_scd40_bounds.py`, calculates these offsets given a value for the SCD40.
+For example, if the temperature reads 70 degrees F, the actual value can range from 68.6 to 71.4 degrees based on the accuracy.

+## Adjusting Temperature and Relative Humidity Readings - SCD4x

+### On-Chip Signal Compensation
+A temperature offset is utilized to fine-tune the sensor's temperature and relative humidity (RH) output signals.
+The correlation between temperature and humidity necessitates an accurate temperature reading for a precise RH reading, given that moisture-carrying capacity of air is temperature-dependent.
+The [SCD4x datasheet](https://sensirion.com/media/documents/48C4B7FB/6426E14D/CD_DS_SCD40_SCD41_Datasheet_D1_052023.pdf) discusses the On-Chip Output Signal Compensation in section 3.6.
+It's the way the chip compensates for temperature readings skewed due to self-heating from the sensor and nearby electronics, while also taking into account other influences like ambient temperature variations and airflow disruptions.
+Initially, the temperature offset is set to 4°C to mitigate self-generated heat, with adjustable values between 0°C and 20°C to accommodate other environmental factors.
+Although a negative offset could technically be used if the sensor reads too cold, it's outside the recommended range.
+### Adjusting temperature readings
+1. Determine if a temperature offset is needed by placing an external reference temperature sensor with snifferbuddy and determine if after 24 hours.
+2. If the reading is significantly outside the bounds, consider changing the temperature offset.
+3. Place the SnifferBuddy and a reference temperature sensor at the place in the grow tent you wish to have SnifferBuddy hanging around.
+Wait 24 hours so both sensor aclimate.
+## Adjusting Light ON/OFF threshold
+A simple photoresistor is used to determine whether the light is on or off.
+CircuitPython maps photoresistor readings to values between 0 and 65535.
+By default, light on happens when the photoresistor value is > 45,000.
+This can be adjusted.
+1. Put SnifferBuddy where you want to hang it.
+2. Turn the light on.
+If SnifferBuddy sends readings that says the light is on, you are done.
+3. If SnifferBuddy says the light is off when it is on, send a calibrate light mqtt message.
+By doing so, SnifferBuddy will adjust it's light threshold.

 ## Debug
 Sadly, it is a rare moment when something works the first time.
 Take a deep breath and let's get started!
 ### Check the Print Statements